 The Yaqui diet has characteristics similar to those of the Sonoran diet; for example, the presence of beans, wheat flour tortillas, and corn tortillas, basic preparations that are important sources of energy (fat, carbohydrates, and protein), iron, and dietary fiber.
 While these foods confer extremely important positive characteristics in terms of minimum intake safety, how some traditional dishes are prepared results in excessive amounts of fat and sodium.

 It is necessary, through educational methodology, to establish support programs in traditional cooking and health that tend to optimize the relationship between nutritional composition/value and health, without affecting traditions.
-This can result in well-being for the community, resulting in healthier children and adults and, consequently, more useful to society as a whole.
+This can result in well-being for the community, resulting in healthier children and adults and, consequently, more usefulness to society as a whole.

 Source: Article originally published in volume 43, number 6, period November-December 2020, of Cuadernos de Nutrición.
 Authors: Ma.
 Isabel Grijalva Haro, Mauro E. Valencia, Pablo Wong González, Julián Esparza Romero, Lucía González García and Alma E. Robles Sardín, CIAD researchers.